 A major emphasis of the lecture is to present the basic notions, to develop the basic ideas of the underlying algorithms and to put computer algebra into action for concrete examples.

 - algorithmic treatment of formal power series

 Many of the topics discussed in the lecture can be found in the books

 - "Concrete Mathematics - A Foundation for Computer Science" by R.L.Graham, D.E.Knuth und O.Patashnik (Addison-Wesley, 1994)

 - "The Concrete Tetrahedron" by Manuel Kauers and Peter Paule (Springer Wien, 2011).

 Requirements: Basic knowledge from analysis and linear algebra.

-The lecture notes will be enhanced step wise and will be found here: LectureNotes.pdf.
+The lecture notes will be enhanced step wise and will be found here: LectureNotes.pdf; a supplementing Mathematica notebook can be found here.
 In addition, the lecture will be recorded (at least as long as we are in the zoom-modus).
 The movies can be found on the moodle pages

 In case that some content is unclear, feel free to contact me.
 I will try to